Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip architecture

-Each hit-data coming from the TDC is paired with the corresponding timestamp information (\SI{9}{\bit}) that indicates the sequential number of a counter on the 40 MHz clock when the hit data is generated.
-This counter can be started using a dedicated external signal.
-This step is required at this point since the successive logic does not have a fixed latency.
+Each hit-data coming from the TDC is paired with the corresponding timestamp information (\SI{9}{\bit}) that indicates the sequential number of a counter on the \SI{40}{\mega\hertz} clock when the hit data is generated.
+This counter \cor{can be}{is} started using a dedicated external signal.
+The timestamp information is added \st{This step is required} at this point since the successive logic does not have a fixed latency.
 The data is then cached in order to reduce the risk of data-loss.
-While data are stored into the cache memories, an asynchronous ROT~\cite{FISCHER2001499} sequentially reads the data from the buffers at a rate of \SI{160}{\mega\hertz} and frees them.
-The ROT generates the geographical coordinates of the pixel (\SI{8}{\bit}) and implements a zero-suppression feature.
+While data are stored into the cache memories, a\st{n asynchronous} \st{ROT}combinational binary tree~\cite{FISCHER2001499} sequentially reads the data from the \st{buffers} caches at a rate of \SI{160}{\mega\hertz} and frees them.
+The \st{ROT}binary tree generates the geographical coordinates of the pixel (\SI{8}{\bit}) and implements a zero-suppression feature.